2016 USRA B-Mod Rules

 10.4.4 Must have check valves.
 A ball-type, flapper or spring or filler rollover valve is mandatory for fuel cells without a positive seal filler neck/cap system.

 10.4.5 Limited to a maximum capacity of thirty-two (32) gallons.

 11.1.1 Must be fifteen (15) inches in diameter and eight (8) inches in width.

 11.1.3 Must be reinforced steel only.
 Bleeder Valves are not allowed.

-11.1.4 A steel bead lock may be used on the right side wheels only, and may be mounted on the outside of the wheel so long as it does not add over three-quarters (0.75) of an inch to the overall width of the wheel.
+11.1.4 A steel bead lock may be used on the right side wheels only, and may be mounted on the outside of the wheel so long as it does not add to the overall width of the wheel.

 11.1.5 Homemade mud caps are not allowed.